Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

+where~$D_{\mu}$ the curved space covariant derivative.
+A calculation similar to the one for the gauge case presented above gives the variation of the fermion effective action\footnote{Due to the coupling of the fermions to gravity, the effective action now depends also on the metric tensor.}

-where $\langle T^{\mu \nu}\rangle$ is the expectation value of the energy-momentum tensor of the matter field and $D_{\mu}$ is the covariant derivative.
-Again we see that the failure in the conservation of the energy-momentum tensor makes the quantum theory non invariant under diffeomorphisms.
+where $\langle T^{\mu \nu}\rangle$ is the expectation value of the energy-momentum tensor of the matter field and~$D_{\mu}$ is the covariant derivative.
+Again, the failure in the conservation of the energy-momentum tensor is signalled by a non-invariance of the fermion effective action under diffeomorphisms.

-Anomalies are expected to occur only in parity violating theories; otherwise we can always construct a gauge invariant mass term and regularize the theory using the Pauli-Villars method.
-The anomalies are associated only with the imaginary part of the effective action.
-Take the fermions in a complex representation $R(G)$ of the gauge group.
-Since we cannot construct a gauge invariant mass term there is no evident way to regularize the theory preserving the symmetries.
-Thus the fermion effective action $\Gamma_{R}(A)$ is complex and not necessarily gauge invariant.
-Now, we can consider fermions in the complex conjugate representation ${\bar R}(G)$.
-In this case the discussion along the similar lines implies that the effective action $\Gamma_{\bar R}(A)$ (which is the complex conjugate of $\Gamma_{R}(A)$) is again potentially anomalous.
-If we consider fermions in the real representation $R(G)\oplus{\bar R}(G)$ it is possible to construct a gauge invariant mass term and the theory is anomaly free.
-Since the path integral is gaussian in the fermion fields, the effective action for this theory is simply $\Gamma_{R}(A)+\Gamma_{\bar R}(A)=2\,Re\,\Gamma_{R}(A)$.
-So we conclude that the real part of $\Gamma_{R}(A)$ is gauge invariant or can be made gauge invariant by suitable local counterterms, and anomalies can only be present in the imaginary part of the fermion effective action.
+Anomalies are expected only in parity-violating theories.
+Otherwise we can always construct gauge invariant fermion mass terms and regularize the theory using the Pauli-Villars method.
+Besides, anomalies are associated only with the imaginary part of the fermion effective action.
+To see this, suppose the fermions transform in a complex representation~$R(G)$ of the gauge group.
+If the theory is chiral, there is no evident way to regularize the theory while preserving gauge invariance.
+Thus, the fermion effective action $\Gamma[A]_{R}$ is complex and not necessarily gauge invariant.
+Now, let us consider that fermions transform in the complex conjugate representation~${\overline R}(G)$.
+In this case, the same discussion presented above leads to the conclusion that the effective action~$\Gamma[A]_{\overline R}$ [which is the complex conjugate of $\Gamma[A]_{R}$] is also potentially not gauge invariant.

+Considering now fermions transforming in the real representation $R(G)\oplus{\overline R}(G)$, we find that it is possible to construct a gauge-invariant mass term.
+We can then use Pauli-Villars regularization and construct a quantum theory that is anomaly-free.
+Since the path integral is Gaussian in the fermion fields, the effective action for this theory is simply $\Gamma[A]_{R} +\Gamma[A]_{\overline R}=2\,{\rm Re\,}\Gamma[A]_{R}$.
+We conclude therefore that the real part of $\Gamma[A]_{R}$ is always gauge invariant, or can be made gauge invariant by adding appropriate local counterterms.
+As a consequence, anomalies only appear in the imaginary part of the fermion effective action.